Orange Rili Shrimp (Neocaridina davidi)

 Getting the white spotted red shrimp tank setup right is the single biggest factor in success.
 If you are researching how to set up a shrimp aquarium for this species, think specialist first and decorative second.
 A small but stable Sulawesi tank will outperform a larger unstable mixed aquarium every time.

 The white spotted red shrimp minimum tank size is 20 litres, but 30-45 litres is usually a better working volume because it gives you more stability.
-The answer to how many white spotted red shrimp per tank depends on maturity and surface area as much as litres.
-A starter group of 6-10 shrimp is ideal.
-This allows natural social behaviour without overloading a newly established system.
+How many shrimp you keep depends on maturity and surface area as much as litres.
+A starter group of 6-10 shrimp is ideal, allowing natural social behaviour without overloading a newly established system.
 For a breeding-focused white spotted red shrimp colony, more surface area and mature grazing zones matter more than raw water volume.

 For anyone comparing aquarium shrimp requirements across species, this is one of the clearest examples of why not all shrimp should be grouped together.
 These are not soft-water bee shrimp, and they are not forgiving beginner Neocaridina either.

 Use a gentle, oxygen-rich filter that will not suck in shrimplets.
 Air-driven sponge filters are excellent, and a small internal filter with a pre-filter sponge can also work well.
 The goal is steady biological filtration, not heavy current.
 A mature sponge filter is especially useful because it grows biofilm, giving shrimp an extra grazing surface.
-If you are building a shrimp tank setup uk style nano aquarium, sponge filtration remains one of the safest and most effective choices.
+For a nano shrimp tank setup UK keepers favour, sponge filtration remains one of the safest and most effective choices.

 Dark inert sand or fine gravel works well, especially over a mineral-rich base designed for Sulawesi conditions.
-Many keepers ask about shrimp gravel and sand for shrimp tank layouts.
+Keepers often ask about the best gravel and sand for a shrimp tank.
 For this species, fine dark substrate helps shrimp feel secure and makes their red-and-white pattern stand out.
 Avoid active buffering substrates designed to lower pH for crystal shrimp.
 White Spotted Red Shrimp need alkaline conditions, not acidic ones.

-When people search for plants for shrimp tank, they often imagine dense moss jungles.
+Many keepers researching plants for shrimp tank setups imagine dense moss jungles.
 This species is different.
 Sparse planting, algae-coated stones, lava rock, and open grazing surfaces are more natural.
-That said, some hardy plants can still be used if they tolerate warm alkaline water.
-Shrimp-safe epiphytes and mosses can be added carefully, but the best decor is usually porous rock and stable hardscape.
-If you enjoy colourful shrimp communities in softer setups, species like Blue Rili Shrimp, Blue Mary Shrimp, and Orange Rili Shrimp are easier choices for planted tanks.
+Some hardy plants can still be used if they tolerate warm alkaline water; shrimp-safe epiphytes and mosses can be added carefully, but the best decor is usually porous rock and stable hardscape.
+If you enjoy colourful shrimp in softer setups, easier species such as Blue Rili Shrimp, Blue Mary Shrimp, and Orange Rili Shrimp are more forgiving for planted tanks.

-White spotted red shrimp with plants can work, but avoid turning the aquarium into a heavily fertilised aquascape.
-Excess fertiliser, CO2 swings, and trace element overdosing can all create problems for sensitive shrimp.
+Keeping white spotted red shrimp with plants can work, but avoid turning the aquarium into a heavily fertilised aquascape.
+Excess fertiliser, CO2 swings, and trace-element overdosing can all create problems for sensitive shrimp.
 A white spotted red shrimp in planted aquarium setup should still prioritise stable mineral chemistry over plant growth speed.

 Moderate lighting for 6-8 hours daily is enough.
 You want enough light to encourage gentle algae and biofilm growth without overheating the aquarium or causing unstable blooms.
-In our experience, the best-looking tanks are those with dark rock, controlled light, and mature surfaces rather than high-tech aquascapes.
+In our experience, the best-looking tanks have dark rock, controlled light, and mature surfaces rather than high-tech aquascapes.

 Always cycle the tank for 4-6 weeks before adding White Spotted Red Shrimp.
 The tank should not only test cycled, it should also look mature, with visible biofilm and stable readings over time.
 This species reacts badly to “new tank syndrome”.

 The natural white spotted red shrimp diet is based on biofilm, algae films, microscopic organisms, and fine organic material collected from hard surfaces.
 In captivity, the best white spotted red shrimp feeding guide combines natural grazing with small portions of specialist foods.
-If you are asking how often should you feed freshwater shrimp or how often to feed freshwater shrimp, the answer is: lightly, and only as much as they can clear quickly.
+If you are asking how often should you feed freshwater shrimp, the answer is: lightly, and only as much as they can clear quickly.

 High-quality shrimp foods containing spirulina, algae, and plant-based ingredients should form the staple diet.
 This species does best when food supports gut health and moulting rather than rapid bulk growth.
 A mature tank should provide part of the daily intake through natural grazing.

 Supplement with powdered foods, fine shrimp granules, and occasional blanched vegetables in tiny amounts.
 Protein should be offered sparingly.
-Although some hobby searches include terms like brine shrimp eggs for sale uk or even feeder shrimp for sale uk, White Spotted Red Shrimp are not predators that need meaty feeding routines.
-Their digestive system is better suited to constant low-level grazing than heavy protein meals.
+White Spotted Red Shrimp are grazers, not predators that need meaty feeding routines, so their digestive system is far better suited to constant low-level grazing than to heavy protein meals.

 Treat foods can include specialised mineral foods and occasional pollen-based shrimp feeds for conditioning.
 During breeding attempts, a little extra variety can help, but overfeeding is far more dangerous than slight underfeeding.
-Keepers used to cherry shrimp care uk may be surprised by how little direct feeding is needed in a mature Sulawesi tank.
+Keepers used to easier cherry shrimp care UK routines are often surprised by how little direct feeding is needed in a mature Sulawesi tank.

 For most groups, feed once daily or every other day in very small portions.
 The best answer to how often to feed freshwater shrimp is to watch the colony.
 If food remains after 2-3 hours, you are feeding too much.
 In a mature aquarium, some days can be skipped entirely because the shrimp will continue grazing naturally.